-If you’re interested in getting started with airline travel hacking be sure to check out my Amazon.com best-selling book Big Travel, Small Budget: How to Travel More, Spend Less, and See the World.
-It has over 100 reviews now with a 4.6 star average (out of 5).
+If you’re interested in getting started with airline travel hacking and finding cheap first class tickets be sure to check out my Amazon.com best-selling book Big Travel, Small Budget: How to Travel More, Spend Less, and See the World.
+It has over 150 reviews now with a 4.6 star average (out of 5).

 I promise it will change your perspective on how much travel costs.
-I also go in depth on three other big money saving travel strategies that I’ve personally used in my perpetual travels.
+I also go in-depth on travel hacking and three other big money-saving travel strategies that I’ve personally used in my perpetual travels.

 Get the Book